 Individual Education plans (IEPs) in the Junior School or Individual Pupil Profile Plans (IPPP's) in the Senior School are drawn up for students receiving a higher level of SEND support.
-Students are central to all decision making and pupils are encouraged to take an active role in drawing up personal targets, discussing useful strategies and learning aids and evaluating progress where possible.
+Students are central to all decision making and pupils (especially those in senior school) are encouraged to take an active role in drawing up personal targets, discussing useful strategies and learning aids and evaluating progress where possible.
 They are encouraged to actively identify what is important to them at each stage of education and to look ahead to the future.